 As a transfer student Leslie Arreaza, ’19, struggled to find her place at Meredith, but it was through her passion for helping immigrants and refugees that she found her voice and her place at Meredith.

 Jennifer Orellana, ’19, has always enjoyed working with children, which sparked her interest in becoming a teacher.
 That was partially why she came to Meredith.
+But she discovered a new passion.

 When Cheyanne Moxley, ’19, transferred to Meredith College she found success in the small classroom environment.
 She also enjoys the support and encouragement the Meredith community provides.